thomasporro/TSP-solver/README.md

 This project is the result of the course of Linear Programming 2 @unipd.
 The main goal of this program is to solve the Travelling Salesman Problem.

 We implemented the code in order to solve the problem in different ways.
 We start the course using CPLEX and various model implemented in it.
-Later on we developed heuristics and meta-heuristic on order to solve really large problem without search for optimality
+Later on we developed heuristics and meta-heuristic on order to solve really large problem without search for optimality.

 ## Installation